approov/quickstart-kmm-ktor/SHAPES-EXAMPLE.md

 > Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

-Run the app again without making any changes to the app and press the `fetch` button.
+Run the app again without making any changes to the app and press the `Shape` button.
 You should now see this (or another shape):

 <p>
     <img src="readme-images/shapes-good.png" width="256" title="Shapes Good">